-Once a file is downloaded, you'll now see its album art.
+Once a file is downloaded, you can see its album art.
 Tap on the artwork thumbnail to view a large version, which is especially helpful in figuring out what artist and album it's from.

-Loading Another Plan's Playlist
+Load Another Plan's Playlist

-Playing YouTube Videos
+Play YouTube Videos

 If you've linked YouTube videos to your song arrangements, you can play them in the Media Player when it's in full screen mode.
 Once you go to the Mini Player, leave the app, or lock your phone, videos will not be able to play.
 As your playlist moves from an audio file to a YouTube video, you'll hear a notification indicating that you'll need to open the app to play it, then it will continue playing the next audio file in your playlist.